▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 typical currents

 characteristic of Kai it's his brindle coat, that has been kept pure for thousands of years without the help of other races.
 The coat appears in the colors black, red and black-red tabby.
-However, develops typical current only after a year.
+But, develops typical current only after a year.
 In the first twelve months of the puppy's life, the coat is initially solid in color.

 The hair Kai adult is hard and strong and has a soft and dense undercoat.
-Therefore, is well protected from the sometimes extreme weather conditions of its home region, which is surrounded by high mountains.
+So, is well protected from the sometimes extreme weather conditions of its home region, which is surrounded by high mountains.

 Character and skills of the Kai